krasimir/blog-posts/2017/Stent/post.md

 }
 ```

 We have something which I call a "render map".
-It is mapping between a machine state and React component/s.
+It is direct mapping between a machine state and React component/s.

 ### Stent implementation - done

-For me, using a state machine means asking questions that lead to higher level of predictability.
-We see how the state machine pattern protects our app being in a wrong state or state which we don't know about.
+For me, using a state machine means asking the right questions.
+This approach simply leads to higher level of predictability.
+We see how the state machine pattern protects our app being in a wrong state or state that we don't know about.
 There is no conditional logic in the view layer because the machine is capable of providing information of what should be rendered.

 ![Stent implementation](./imgs/stent.jpg)

+Source code of the example [here](https://github.com/krasimir/blog-posts/tree/master/2017/Stent/code/stent).

 ## Final words

-I've made Stent because I wanted to have the state machine concept in my applications.
-At the same time I didn't want to stop using Redux.
-I took lots of stuff from there and this is the result.
+I've made Stent because I wanted state machines in my applications and at the same time I didn't want to stop using Redux.
+I took lots of stuff from Redux and this is the result.
 We still have actions which are handled by reducers.
 The saga pattern is built-in so we can handle side effects in a synchronous fashion.
 Stent knows the possible actions upfront and it generates methods which in the context of Redux we call action creators.
-This always bugs me a little because in order to dispatch an action I have to define a constant and then an action creator.
+This always bugs me a little because in order to dispatch an action in Redux application I have to define a constant and then an action creator.
 Later somewhere in the code import it and finally call it.
 With Stent is just a method of the machine.

 To be honest I didn't use Stent in a big production app.
 I'm still experimenting with small projects but it goes really well so far.
-I also changed my mindset.
-I started thinking in states and not in transitions.
-So far I was mostly interesting in what action to dispatch and what the reducer was doing.
+It makes me change my mindset.
+I started **thinking in states and not in transitions**.
+So far I was mostly interested in what actions to dispatch and what the reducers were doing.
 When the store grows we have more and more things to consider.
-Very often I caught myself asking "Can I update this portion of the state?" and I wasn't able to give a clear answer.
+Very often I caught myself asking "Can I update this portion of the state?" and honestly I wasn't able to give a clear answer.
 That is because we don't have well defined states.
 We have variables and combination of values that form states.
 It is like a car driver trying to control an airplane.
 We have a rough idea what is going on but because there are billion buttons and switches we are scared to move forward.
-The state machine pattern has the power to convert your airplane into a car.
+The state machine pattern has the power to convert our airplane into a car.
 Fewer possible actions at a given time, fewer bugs.
+Try thinking in states, not in transitions and you will see the difference.